-At the time of the inspection, I met with Matt Feltman of ANR TransCanada who accompanied me throughout the facility and provided onsite records.
+At the time of the inspection, I met with Matt Feltman of ANR TransCanada who accompanied me throughout the facility.

 The Reed City Compressor Station is a natural gas transmission and compression station which operates two natural gas storage fields, the Loreed and the Reed City (RC) Stray Storage Fields.
 The Reed City Compressor Station operates under varying conditions.
 The pipeline transports natural gas to and from the storage reservoirs and typically operates between 400 and 2000 psig.
 During injection, natural gas free flows into the reservoir until the field pressure approaches pipeline pressure.
 At this point one or more internal combustion engines will be used to compress the natural gas into the reservoir.
 Compression injection usually continues until the field reaches its maximum rated pressure.
 Two of the engines at the site are equipped with catalytic converters to control NOx emissions.
 The station utilizes nine natural gas-fired engines in total for transmission and processing.
 Depending on storage and delivery, gas availability, and demand, the engines may operate simultaneously, independently or not at all.
-During the field inspection, only one of the compressor engines (EURC011) was operating.
+During the field inspection, there were three compressor engines (EURC011, EU002, and EURC005) operating.

 Gas withdrawn from the RC Stray Storage Field, that is conditioned through the RC Stray glycol dehydration system to remove liquids that are transported out of the reservoir with the gas.
 After conditioning the natural gas, it is fed into a separator to further remove liquids that remain in the gas stream before it is compressed and transported into the pipeline downstream.
 The emissions from the glycol dehydrator are controlled by a condenser and thermal oxidizer.
-The RC Stay glycol dehydrator was not operating during the inspection, since it is summertime, they are not withdrawing gas from the reservoir.
-It should also be noted that Mr. Feltman stated the RC Stray storage field is currently shut-in, and they will be getting a new glycol dehydrator system to replace the former RC Stray unit.
-AQD recommends ANR to get a PTI prior to installation of the new glycol dehydration system.
+The RC Stay glycol dehydrator was operating during the inspection.

 Each well site in the Loreed Storage Field has a small gas-liquid separator that is used to separate the hydrocarbons from the gas at the well head.
 Gas is routed to the compressor station, while liquids are routed to one of the three condensate tank battery areas.
 Prior to entering the pipeline from the Loreed Storage Field, the natural gas is conditioned through the Loreed glycol dehydration system to remove liquids from the gas before it is compressed or transported into the pipeline downstream.
 The emissions from the glycol dehydrator are controlled by a condenser and thermal oxidizer.
-At the time of the inspection, the Loreed glycol dehydrator was not operating during the inspection, since it is summertime, they are not withdrawing gas from the reservoir.
+At the time of the inspection, the Loreed glycol dehydrator was operating during the inspection.